spion/rust-wordle-solver/README.md

 OPTIONS:
-    -d, --dict <DICT>            Path to the word dictionary to use [default: words.txt] -g, --gambling <GAMBLING>    Use a gambling strategy (instead of a best-average case default) -h, --help                   Print help information
+    -d, --dict <DICT>            Path to the word dictionary to use [default: words.txt] -g, --gambling <GAMBLING>    Use a gambling strategy (instead of a best-average case default) --guesses <GUESSES>      Path to a reduced guess dictionary to use -h, --help                   Print help information
     -p, --pessimistic            Use the worst case strategy (instead of best average case default).
                                  Good against Absurdle